 Where to Stay in Auckland

 If you are on a backpacker budget, Verandahs Backpackers Lodge in Ponsonby is an excellent choice.
 It’s walking distance to the city and K Road, and offers comfortable dorm and private rooms.
-In the city center, Haka Lodge and YHA Auckland are great choices.
+In the city center, Haka Lodge is a great choice.

 For solid mid-range hotels in Auckland, I would recommend The Convent Hotel, a unique boutique hotel in Grey Lynn that is housed in a former nunnery, Nesuto Stadium which has sleek apartments in the heart of Auckland City, and Auckland Rose Park Hotel across from the rose gardens in Parnell.